 Load Balancers

-Load Balancers allow you to distribute incoming traffic across multiple backend instances, providing high availability and horizontal scalability for your applications.
-Each load balancer is deployed as a dedicated HAProxy instance with full configuration control through port-based configuration blocks, SSL certificates, health checks, and backend node management.
+Load Balancers distribute incoming traffic across multiple backend instances, providing high availability and horizontal scalability for applications.
+Each load balancer is a dedicated managed instance with full configuration control through port-based configuration blocks, SSL certificates, health checks, and backend node management.

 Admin Configuration